Divorce with a Business Involved

 While one spouse buying out the other can be an easier way to divide up a shared business, it does depend on the buyer having enough cash to make the purchase.
 If a spouse does not have enough cash, he or she may be able to obtain a commercial business loan or other outside financing to make the purchase.
 Another option could be to negotiate with other assets that must be divided, such the spouse’s stake in the home.

-Our knowledgeable divorce attorneys at Kurtz & Blum, PLLC can walk you through all the options of a business buyout if this is the route you want to take.
+Our knowledgeable divorce lawyers at Kurtz & Blum, PLLC can walk you through all the options of a business buyout if this is the route you want to take.

 Selling the Business